Sahandfer/EMPaper/README.md

 # Empathetic Conversational AI Papers

-> This repository aims to cover the recent work on empathethic conversational AI systems.
+> This repository aims to cover the recent work on empathetic conversational AI systems; this might include relative corpora (i.e. datasets), empathetic chat-bots, computational methods and empathetic models, and even subjects heavily related to empathy such as emotion.
 The related source code for each paper would be provided if available.

+## Disclaimer

+The reviews made on this repository are fully based on personal opinion and understanding; the provided ideas or criticism are not guaranteed to  be completely accurate as I have been doing my research in the field of natural language processing and empathetic dialogue generation for a number of months.
+Please let know if I have made a mistake or proposed a wrong idea.
+Your comments are much appreciated.

 ## 2020